USPS Fingerprinting Process (What to Expect + Other FAQs)

 For example, one applicant expressed dismay that she had to visit another (nearby) state to get her fingerprints done and that they weren’t doing it closer to her location.

-So, depending on which day you can make it, the overall process of getting fingerprinted can take a few days.
+So, depending on which day you can make it, getting fingerprinted can take a few days.

-After you have been fingerprinted, there is nothing to do but wait, which is probably going to be the longest part of the fingerprinting process.
+After you have been fingerprinted, there is nothing to do but wait, which will probably be the longest part of the fingerprinting process.

-Overall, the speed depends on your Post Office (or the Post Office you were directed to).
+Overall, the speed depends on your Post Office (or the one you were directed to).

 Do You Need an Appointment for USPS Fingerprinting?